jcguidry/Azure-PrivateML-OpenAI-Integration/README.md

 # Azure-PrivateML-OpenAI-Integration

 ## Description
-This repository enables the automated creation of a secure, private, Azure Machine Learning (AML) workspace, Azure OpenAI services, and Blob Storage which are configured to operate within an Azure Virtual Network (VNet), ensuring data privacy and secure API interactions.
+This repository enables the automated creation of a private Azure Machine Learning (AML) workspace, Blob Storage, Container Registry, Secrets Manager, and Azure OpenAI Service - all configured to operate within an Azure Virtual Network (VNet), ensuring data privacy and secure API interactions.

 ## Motivation
- To efficiently build secure AI solutions, particularly using Language Learning Models (LLMs) for question-answering on sensitive, domain-specific client data.
-While Azure OpenAI service offers safety against data leakage to OpenAI, setting it up securely yet flexibly is non-trivial.
-The aim here is to provide a straightforward method to provision Azure environments that do not allow outbound network traffic, but will allow traffic between services.
-This not only assures clients of data integrity but also fosters a flexible development environment.
-By automating the provisioning of such workspaces, we accelerate the development speed and scalability of LLM solutions in privacy-critical applications.
+ To provision workspaces for secure AI solutions, particularly using Language Learning Models (LLMs) for question-answering on sensitive, domain-specific client data.
+Azure OpenAI service offers safety against data leakage to OpenAI, but developing solutions with it securely is non-trivial.
+The aim here is to create an AML workspace that restricts public outbound network traffic, but will allow traffic between private Azure services like OpenAI, assuring clients of data integrity.
+Automating this proces can accelerate the development speed of LLM solutions in privacy-critical applications.

 ## Features
 - **Private Networking**: Isolate all services within a VNet.
+- **Firewall**: Allow traffic to whitelisted domains.
 - **Azure Machine Learning Workspace**: Run and manage ML tasks.
 - **Azure OpenAI Service**: Leverage OpenAI capabilities within the same VNet.
-- **Blob Storage**: Securely store project and client files.
+- **Blob Storage**: Storage for AML, project development, and client data.
-- **Secure File Handling**: Enable safe file uploads and data imports.
 - **API Security**: Use private endpoints for AML-OpenAI communication.